-BPO employees can get hired according to their expertise and skillsets, giving them the chance to practice their professions better.
+BPO employees can get hired according to their expertise and skillsets, allowing them to practice their professions better.

 At the same time, the industry is also open to entry-level employees looking for a stepping stone in their careers.

-Some of the job positions found in BPOs include the following.
+Some of the job opportunities found in BPOs include the following.

 Nowadays, outsourcing is not just about repetitive business processes.